 - 2. Staff should be particularly vigilant, and ask themselves the appropriate questions, both as Form Teachers and as Tutors, when a boy's behaviour begins to change markedly; downward 'slides' in his work, absences and frequent lateness, poor homework, dodging games, a less desirable set of friends, loss of enthusiasm and commitment may all indicate a more general and serious problem. - 3.
 Failure to attend lessons, Music lessons, Games, Assembly, Friday activities etc., needs to be checked thoroughly by members of staff.
 Any extra time and effort spent doing this should be mainly short term, if it produces in the longer term an improvement.
-Staff should to be particularly insistent that boys are punctual at the beginning of lessons after the Quarter and Hour. - 4.
+Staff should be particularly insistent that boys are punctual at the beginning of lessons after the Quarter and Hour. - 4.
 Effective supervision of pupils is vital in ensuring good behaviour.
 Teachers are responsible for the supervision of pupils in their classes and during games and extracurricular activities where they are in charge.
 At other times the Duty Staff, supported by all other members of the Senior Common Room, are responsible for pupil supervision (see the Staff Duty Policy).
-Duty is relatively infrequent, so must be done thoroughly and pro-actively, in a sense, 'looking for trouble'; please keep an eye out for boys smoking, selling things, disturbances in classrooms, not returning lunch trays, behaviour in the Lun etc. - 5.
+Duty is relatively infrequent, so must be done thoroughly and pro-actively. - 5.
 Tutors and Form Teachers have a set of responsibilities which needs to be observed consistently: demanding punctuality, appropriate standards of attire and presentation, conduct, and interaction with the physical environment. - 6.
-All equipment (especially but not only TVs, videos, computers, computer software, stereo amplifiers, musical instruments and equipment) should be safely stored away and, as far as possible, kept out of sight. - 7.
+All equipment (especially but not only phones, computers, computer software, stereo amplifiers, musical instruments and equipment) should be safely stored away and, as far as possible, kept out of sight. - 7.
 Staff should consistently ensure that regulations about hair, beards, school clothing, games clothing and general behaviour are observed. - 8.
 The behaviour of cadets around the School during CCF times, and particularly in classrooms and changing rooms, is the responsibility of the CCF officers and needs to be enforced with vigilance. - 9.
 Any member of staff sponsoring an activity or responsible for one organised by boys which involves some sort of money transaction (charitable collection, running a bank account) should ensure that as far as is possible regular checks are instituted and that temptation is not put in the boys' way. - 10.
 Especially helpful and thoughtful behaviour should be praised; praise can be usefully reinforced by awarding a Gold Note.

 Transition between a primary or prep school and Merchant Taylors' is a time when boys' behaviour occasionally lapses, in part because of the less regulated atmosphere in a senior school which some take time to adjust to.
 Tutors of new boys, Heads of House and the Head of Lower School work together to help new arrivals understand the standard of behaviour expected.
-Transitions between the Lower and Middle School, and between the Middle and Upper School (the Sixth Form) are managed by close cooperation between the Heads of School; pupil records are computerised so are available when needed.
+Transitions between the Lower and Middle School, and between the Middle and Upper School (the Sixth Form) are managed by close cooperation between the Heads of School; CPOMS record support this process.
 The continuity and personalisation of pastoral care is enhanced through our Tutor system.
 As far as possible, boys remain with the same Tutor throughout their time at the school.